MoiseRousseau/Mesh-Orthogonality-Optimizer/README.md

-# OrthOpt: a tetrahedral mesh orthogonality optimizer
+# OrthOpt: a mesh orthogonality optimizer

 Optimize a tetrahedral mesh to minimize its mean non-orthogonality (possibly weighted).

+This implementation is naive but sufficient for demonstration purpose, but can still optimize a 1M elements mesh in few minutes.
+If you had time to optimize it, feel free to contribute!

 ## Features